Food Safety: What's On Your Plate?

 For infants, pregnant women, the disabled and the elderly who are in these groups, the consequences of foodborne disease are even more severe and can lead to further disability or even death.

 Good nutrition is linked with safe food.
 Unless you are self-sustaining with your own organic farm (and let's face it, most of us aren't) there are many opportunities for your food to become contaminated.

-In places where secure food is scarce, the World Health Organization works to ensure that healthy and wholesome food for everyone is available to improve food and nutrition security.
+In places where secure food is scarce, the World Health Organization (WHO) works to ensure that healthy and wholesome food for everyone is available to improve food and nutrition security.

 Chemicals in the Food Supply

 The World Health Organization has developed national and international food safety standards to prevent exposure to unsafe levels of chemicals, to ensure fair trade practices, and to protect the health of consumers.

 Chemicals can be introduced into food either intentionally (as a food additive or preservative), or accidentally as a toxin from the environment in air, water or soil.